codefoster/codefoster.com/source/_posts/streaming.md

 When your data has been ingested, stored, analyzed, and trained, you drop it into **SQL Data Warehouse** - a column store database for big data analysis.
 Not much streaming at play at this stage of the solution, but it's worth a mention.

-### Appendix B - On Events vs. Messages
-A quick digression, first, on the conceptual (philosophical perhaps) definition of an _event_ and especially as it compares to a _message_.
-The official Azure documentation contains an article called [Choose between Azure messaging services - Event Grid, Event Hubs, and Service Bus](https://docs.microsoft.com/en-us/azure/event-grid/compare-messaging-services) that does a great job of differentiating these similar concepts.
-Read that first, and then here's my take.

-An event is a bit like a system level notification.
-You and I get notifications our mobile devices because want to know what's going on, right?

- * The battery level just dropped to 15%.
-I want to know that so I can plug it in.

- * I just got a text message from Bob.
-I've been waiting to hear from him, so that's a significant event.

- * Somebody outbid me on that auction item.
-I need to consider raising my bid.

-I might want events to be raised even if I don't plan to respond to them right away too, because I might want to go back and study all of those events over time to make sense of them.

-My battery level dropping to 15% is a pretty simply event.
-Sometimes, however, events are more complicated and domain-specific.
-It's one thing to get the event "Your battery level is at 15%", but it's another to get "Your battery level is 5% less than your average level this time of day," because that takes some state tracking and data analysis.
-It's really helpful though.

-This is what I call _cascading events_.
-The first level of events are somewhat raw - mostly just sensor readings or low-level events that have fired.
-The next level is some fusion or aggregation of those events that's higher level and often times more meaningful to an end user or business user.
-And, of course, events can cascade past 2 levels.

-At the last level, it's common to raise notifications on a mobile device, raise an alert on a dashboard, or send an email.

-Messages are at least subtlely different from events, though.

-Messages are more self-contained packages that relay some unit of information or a command complete with the details of that command.

-Messages

-("the coupling is very loose, and removing these consumers doesn’t impact the source application’s functional integrity") from [this article](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/).

 ## Ingestion
 (As opposed to indigestion which comes later in the project.)